Mayor's Office, Fire Commissioner Say Review Of City Policy On Gender-Based Violence Is Needed, With Firefighter-EMT Accused Of Rape Still On The Job

 Commissioner Nance-Holt acknowledged the CFD’s initial response to Zuma’s case was “offensive” to many, and suggested the department does not take gender-based violence seriously.
 This is her complete statement:

 “The Chicago Fire Department takes gender-based violence, including sexual assault, and violence of any kind extremely seriously.
 I am aware of previous statements attributed to a CFD spokesperson regarding this matter.
 I understand that those comments were offensive and suggested that the CFD did not take the allegations against one of our members seriously.
 Those comments do not reflect the values of the Department or the seriousness with which we must take all allegations of gender-based violence.
 At my direction, the Internal Affairs Division (IAD) investigation will be expedited while Chicago Police Department conducts their concurrent criminal investigation.
 The allegations made against this employee are extremely serious, deeply disturbing, and do not reflect the values of the Chicago Fire Department or the City of Chicago.
 The employee in question has been removed from field responsibilities pending the outcome of both investigations and further action will be swiftly taken following the findings of IAD and the CPD.
-CFD is also working closely with the Mayor’s Office to enhance a whole-of-government approach to gender-based violence and will continue to be engaged as both a participant and a learner to improve our role in addressing gender-based violence.”MORE NEWS: Father Of Alexis Wilson, 19, Says Police In Dolton Have Not Given Him Answers About Her Death; Police Say She Dragged Officer With Car
+CFD is also working closely with the Mayor’s Office to enhance a whole-of-government approach to gender-based violence and will continue to be engaged as both a participant and a learner to improve our role in addressing gender-based violence.”MORE NEWS: Jewel-Osco Store Reopens In Auburn-Gresham, With Space For South Shore Drill Team To Practice

 Zuma has been removed from field responsibilities, and Nance-Holt is ordering an expedited internal affairs investigation.